Meet 2015 Hamilton Southeastern Senior Rachel!

-Leave Samantha a blog comment to help her raise money for the Special Olympics of Indiana.
+Leave Rachel a comment to help her raise money for Team Luke.

 What are your favorite activities?